Josh-Dum/OWP_OL_WIN_Predictor/README.md

 # Endpoint memo API

 - */api/v1/json/3/eventsround.php?id=4334&r=16&s=2024-2025* : match in a specific round by league id/round/season.
 For league 1 the round correspond to the number of the day in the competition
+- */api/v1/json/3/search_all_leagues.php?c=France&s=Soccer* : List all Leagues in France for football